 Scarring and recovery after a trachea shave

-For most patients, recovery from the tracheal shave is uneventful and relatively pain free.
+For most patients, tracheal shave recovery is uneventful and relatively pain free.
 Unsurprisingly, there will be some redness, swelling and bruising near the incision site.
 It is important to follow your doctor’s instructions to clean and care for the sutured incision.
 You will probably have some difficulty swallowing after your surgery, so you may want to plan on having soft foods on hand.

 Whether you are left with a noticeable scar from your tracheal shave depends on several things, mainly the surgeon’s skill level, your biological tendency to form scar tissue, and how you care for the scar after the stitches are removed.

 Obviously, one of these is out of your hands, but you can significantly reduce your risk of a trachea shave scar by choosing your specialist carefully and following all the post-op instructions you are given.
-For example, your doctor might recommend that you apply topical ointments and gently massage the scar to break up the scar tissue.
+For example, your doctor might recommend that you apply topical ointments and gently massage the scar to break up the scar tissue during tracheal shave recovery.

 Possible complications from tracheal shave surgery

 With advanced medical techniques, complications from an Adam’s apple reduction are very rare.
 But it is important to remember that the enlarged thyroid cartilage is what makes voice pitch drop, and there have been cases where patients experienced a voice change of some kind after trachea shave surgery.
 If it is important for you that your voice does not change, make sure you communicate this to your doctor.

 So long as you seek treatment from a highly qualified surgeon with specialized experience in trachea shave and facial feminization, the chances of vocal cord damage during the operation are very low.

 Tips to get the best results from your tracheal shave during FFS: